udexon/GOEHDOM/Homoiconicity.md

 The example in .... illustrate several fundamental operations of graph theory, specifically, using reverse Polish notation, which itself can be represented by a tree, to construct a tree.
 This is fundamental property of RPN being homoiconic.

+Model all programs written by human, including how human write program, as search.

 We would like to present our conjecture that: Human level artificial intelligence is type III graph search (GS3).

 - Type I Graph search (GS1): simple look up.